Becoming a policy proposal author

 This important step in the PDP is an opportunity for the financial Members of APNIC to review the decisions made at the SIG level.

 If your proposal reaches consensus at the APNIC Conference, the Chair(s) will post the approved version back to the Policy SIG Mailing List for a final call.
 This Comment Period may be from 4 to 8 weeks depending on the complexity of the issues involved and/or the level of discussion.

 If there are still concerns about your proposal, you may need to continue to answer questions and explanations on the mailing list.

 At the end of this period the SIG Chair(s) will decide if the consensus reached at the APNIC Conference is maintained.
 If so, the Chair(s) will request the EC to endorse the decision.

-If your proposal is endorsed by the APNIC Executive Council arrangements will begin for implementation of the changes.
+If your proposal is endorsed by the APNIC Executive Council the Secretariat will begin implementation.

-Generally speaking, re-drafting of any policy documentation is the first publicly visible change.
-The publication of new policy documents is governed by the APNIC Document Editorial Policy.
-Specifically, this policy requires that substantive changes to official APNIC [numbered] documents are made available in draft form for review prior to being finalized.
+Change to the policy documents is governed by the APNIC Document Editorial Policy.
+This means substantive changes to official APNIC [numbered] documents are made available for review prior to being finalized.